Taming-the-BEAST/Introduction-to-BEAST2/README.md

 The options available in this panel depend on whether the alignment data are in nucleotides, amino-acids, binary data or general data.
 The settings available after loading the alignment will contain the default values which we normally want to modify.

 The panel on the left shows each partition.
 Remember that we did not link the substitution models in the previous step for the different partitions, so each partition evolves under a different substitution model, i.e. we assume that different positions in the alignment accumulate substitutions differently.
 We will need to set the site substitution model separately for each part of the alignment as these models are unlinked.
-However, we think that all partitions evolve according to the same model (although with different parameters).
+However, we think that all partitions evolve according to the same model (although with different parameter values).

 > Make sure that `noncoding` is selected.
 >